Six Tips for Writing Effective Exhibit Labels

 • Explain technical terms but avoid jargon and confusing acronyms.

-• Different displays attract different audiences and so need a different approach.
-The basic principles are the same, but the tone should not be the same.
+• Different displays attract different audiences, so a different approach is needed.
+The basic principles are the same, but the tone should be different.
 An exhibit on the Rembrandt would have a vastly different tone than an exhibit on Jim Henson and the Muppets.

 5. Keep it Casual & Conversational